alwaysdata/documentation/databases/postgresql.en.md

 The connection data depends on the relevant account.
 You can find the precise values in the administration interface section under **Databases > PostgreSQL**.

+A *pgBouncer* is running on port `5433`.
+It is possible to use it instead of PostgreSQL directly.

 ### Example with `psql`
 In our example, we use the [SSH access]({{< ref "remote-access/ssh">}}) and consider the following information: